Choosing a generative AI service - Choosing a generative AI service

 With Amazon Q Developer, you can understand, build, extend, and operate AWS applications.
 The supported use cases include tasks that range from coding, testing, and upgrading applications, to diagnosing errors, performing security scanning and fixes, and optimizing AWS resources.
 The advanced, multistep planning and reasoning capabilities in Amazon Q Developer are aimed at reducing the work involved in common tasks (such as performing Java version upgrades).
 These capabilities can also help implement new features generated from developer requests.

-Amazon Q Developer is also available as a feature in several other AWS services including AWS Chatbot, Amazon CodeCatalyst, Amazon EC2, AWS Glue, and VPC Reachability Analyzer.
+Amazon Q Developer features are available as part of your workflows in other AWS services, including Amazon Q Developer in chat applications, Amazon CodeCatalyst, Amazon EC2, AWS Glue, and VPC Reachability Analyzer.

 Chat with Amazon Q Developer to query and explore your AWS infrastructure directly from the AWS Management Console.
 Using natural language prompts to interact with your AWS account, you can get specific resource details and ask about relationships between resources.